Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the LBM results and compare them with available analytical or semi-analytical solutions.
+In this section, we present the LBM results and compare them with available analytical or semi-analytical solutions in order to validate the proposed framework.
 We begin with the fundamental problem of a plane wave normally incident on a planar interface, considering both dielectric and magnetic walls.
-The LBM predictions for normalized reflected and transmitted electric fields are compared with analytical expressions over a wide range of dielectric constant and relative permeability values.
-We then turn to two-dimensional scatterers, specifically infinitely long circular cylinders of both PEC and dielectric type, where exact solutions are provided by Mie theory.
-The SW is computed using both LBM and Mie theory across a wide range of size parameters, covering the Rayleigh, Mie, and geometric optics regimes.
-Additional comparisons are performed for dielectric cylinders at fixed size parameter while varying the dielectric constant to assess accuracy across material contrasts.
-Motivated by the geometry of ice crystals, we also investigate scattering from a regular hexagonal dielectric cylinder of infinite length.
-For this case, LBM results are benchmarked against the DMF solutions for a broad range of size parameters.
-Finally, we extend the study to three-dimensional scatterers by considering a dielectric sphere, where RCS obtained with LBM are validated against exact Mie theory.
+The LBM predictions for the normalized reflected and transmitted electric fields are compared with analytical expressions over a wide range of dielectric constants and relative permeabilities.

+We then consider 2D scatterers, specifically infinitely long circular cylinders of both PEC and dielectric type, for which exact solutions are provided by Lorenz--Mie theory.
+The angular scattering intensity is computed using both LBM and Lorenz--Mie theory over a broad range of size-to-wavelength ratios.
+Additional comparisons are performed for dielectric cylinders at fixed size-to-wavelength ratio while varying the dielectric constant to assess accuracy across different material contrasts.

+Motivated by the geometry of ice crystals, we further investigate scattering from a regular hexagonal dielectric cylinder of infinite length.
+For this configuration, LBM results are benchmarked against solutions obtained from the DMF over a wide range of size-to-wavelength ratios.

+Finally, we extend the analysis to 3D scatterers by considering a dielectric sphere, where the far-field scattering intensity obtained with LBM is validated against exact Lorenz--Mie solutions.

-\subsection{Reflection and Refraction at a Planar Interface}
+\subsection{Reflection and refraction at a planar interface}

 A fundamental benchmark for electromagnetic wave scattering is the interaction of a plane wave with a flat dielectric or magnetic boundary.
 We consider a plane wave normally incident from vacuum onto a semi-infinite medium characterized by dielectric constant $\varepsilon_r$ and relative permeability $\mu_r$.
 Both the vacuum and the medium are treated as semi-infinite to eliminate secondary reflections, and the interface is modeled as a sharp discontinuity.
 The normalized reflected and transmitted electric fields are computed as functions of $\varepsilon_r$ and $\mu_r$ and compared directly with analytical solutions.